Preconditioned Regularized Wasserstein Proximal Sampling: Background and Notation

 The Wasserstein proximal can be equivalently reformulated as a coupled PDE system, sometimes known as the Benamou--Brenier or dynamical formulation \cite{benamou2000computational}.
 Using this, \cite{li2023kernel} defines the \emph{regularized Wasserstein proximal} by adding a diffusive term to the continuity equation of the Benamou--Brenier formulation.
 The resulting mean-field control problem is

-From this problem, the regularized Wasserstein proximal operator (RWPO) $\wprox_{T,V}$ is defined as the solution density function $\rho$ of \cref{eq:MFC}.
-Taking the regularization parameter $\beta = 0$ recovers the Wasserstein proximal \cref{eq:wassproxdef} through the Benamou--Brenier formulation of the Wasserstein distance.
-The RWPO admits the following coupled PDE formulation, consisting of a forward-time Fokker-Planck equation in $\rho$, and a backward-time viscous Hamilton-Jacobi equation in a dual variable $\Phi$,
+From this problem, the regularized Wasserstein proximal operator (RWPO) of a density $\rho_0$, written $\wprox_{T,V} \rho_0$, is defined as the terminal time solution $\rho_T$ of the mean-field control problem \cref{eq:MFC}.
+Taking the regularization parameter $\beta \rightarrow \infty$ recovers the Wasserstein proximal \cref{eq:wassproxdef} through the Benamou--Brenier formulation of the Wasserstein distance.
+The RWPO admits the following coupled PDE formulation, consisting of a forward-time Fokker--Planck equation in $\rho$, and a backward-time viscous Hamilton--Jacobi equation in a dual variable $\Phi$,

 Consider the Cole--Hopf transformation

 This transforms the coupled PDEs \cref{eqs:regPDE} to the coupled forward-backward heat equations

 which may be solved using the heat kernel \cite{li2023kernel}